-The TAYA Lab aims to understand interpersonal and sociocultural influences on adolescent and emerging adult development, with an emphasis on gender, sexuality, social media use, body image, and LGBTQ+ youth.
-The lab is affiliated with the Developmental, Clinical, and Social Psychology Programs at the University of Pittsburgh (Pitt).
+The TAYA Lab aims to understand interpersonal and sociocultural influences on adolescent mental health, with an emphasis on gender, sexuality, social media use, body image, and LGBTQ+ youth.
+We focus primarily on adolescents and emerging adults aged 11-22.
+From 2017–2020, the lab was based in the Department of Psychology at the University of Pittsburgh (Pitt).
+The lab moved to the University of Delaware’s Department of Psychological and Brain Sciences (Clinical Science program) in the summer of 2020.
 Below I discuss current and recent research studies and collaborations.
-For information about my published work, visit the Publications page.
+For papers already published, see my CV.

 Project TAGS (Tracking Adolescents’ Gaze on Social Media)